gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 ## Firmware Compiling and Running
 See Teensy 4.1 and Adafruit 2.8" TFT web pages for required Arduino software setup and required libraries.

-**TFT Display Known Issue**

 The Adafruit 2.8" TFT is using an AdaFruit library for SD card that conflicts with the library for SD card on Teensy.
 As a temporary fix, delete the SdFat/ directory from Teensy library (instead of deleting it is probably better to move the directory to another location in case the directory is needed for another project in future).
 Deleting SdFat/ will cause warnings when building the project.

 If comment out the TFT #define in stem_piano_ip2.h, then the Adafruit 2.8" TFT is not required and deleting the Teensy SD library is not required.

 ## Firmware Settings
 See hammer_settings.cpp in [Hammer Firmware link](../../firmware/releases/ips2_hammer/).
 This file contains detailed comments around each setting value.